 Personal finance is not just about money.
 It’s about having the freedom to make a meaningful, fulfilling life.
 However, our fear and ignorance frequently prevent us from making decisions that impact our financial situation and way of life.

-I shifted from broke to anxious last year.
-My finances were out of control, and I thought it was too late to get them under control.
-Throughout my twenties, I avoided my financial situation, but when I turned 30, I had to face it.
+Last year, I went from broke to anxious.
+Despite my best efforts, my finances were out of control.
+I avoided my financial condition throughout my twenties, but when I approached 30, I had no choice but to confront it.

 1-Not Being Aware Of Your Expenses or Income

-The two most important parts of personal finance are income and expenses.
-Spending is referred to as expenditure while earning is referred to as income.
-You must effectively manage your income and expenses if you want to attain financial stability and your financial goals.
+Personal finance is about income and expenses.
+Spending is called expenditure while earning is called income.
+You must effectively manage your income and expenses if you want financial stability and achieve your financial goals.

 A person who fantasizes about money but has no clue how to acquire it or how to manage it needs to be mindful of their stuff.
 They need to see the numbers in black and white to avoid lifestyle inflation.

 Lifestyle inflation means that as your income rises, your spending will increase.
-As you make more money, you spend more, and the cycle continues.
+The cycle continues as you make more money and spend more.

 Budgeting Tips Can Help You Take Control Of Your Expenses

 Make a budget describing your monthly income and expenses to keep expenses under control.
-Your budget should account for all of your income sources, such as salary, investment income, or rental income, as well as all of your expenses, such as rent, utilities, groceries, and other bills.
+Your budget should account for all of your sources of revenue, including salary, investment income, and rental income.
+It should also include all of your expenses, such as rent, utilities, groceries, and other payments.

-You can identify areas where you can cut back and save money by tracking your income and expenses, and you can also ensure that you are living within your means.
-It is critical to review your budget regularly and make adjustments as needed to ensure that you are on track to meet your financial objectives.
+Tracking your income and expenses might help you identify areas to cut back and save money.
+You can also keep your expenses under control.
+It is crucial to examine your budget frequently and make changes as needed to ensure you are on track to accomplishing your financial goals.

 2-Owning Expensive Hobbies